 Profiles are available on LORIS during the following program timelines:

-In order to be considered for any competitive scholarship or award opportunity that is provided by our donors, the student profiles must be completed on LORIS by these deadlines.
+In order to be considered for any competitive scholarship or award opportunity that is provided by our donors, all student profiles must be completed on LORIS by these deadlines.
 To maximize the number of opportunities that you can be considered for, the completion of all application/profiles that are on LORIS is mandatory.

 All recipients of competitive scholarships and awards will be notified by e-mail to the WLU email account by late February.

 If any further information is required based on the profile information, we would contact you by e-mail, to the WLU e-mail account.

 Important Note on Endowments: Opportunities listed on the Student Awards search engine that are identified as being "endowed" (see under the Description of each opportunity) are financed by investment income generated by gifts to the university.
 The university will grant up to a maximum of 4 percent of the value of these endowments, depending upon the amount of interest income generated on an annual basis.
 Consequently, these opportunities may or may not be available during any particular academic year due to the nature of financial markets.
 Any values which may be quoted for these opportunities on this web site represent the maximum amounts that may be available, not the actual amounts that will ultimately be granted.